Understanding Executive Function: What It Is and Why It Matters

 Appropriately Detailed: The tasks on your daily todo list are broken down into actionable steps or are self-evidently clear

-Priority-Aware: The most important tasks on your daily todo list are highlighted or place first in the sequence of tasks on your list
+Priority-Aware: The most important tasks on your daily todo list are highlighted or placed higher in the sequence of tasks on your list

-Available When Needed: The daily todo list needs to be easily accessible throughout your execution phase so that you don't get disoriented from your plan
+Available When Needed: Your daily todo list needs to be easily accessible throughout your execution phase so that you don't get disoriented from your plan

 Sarah, a marketing professional with ADHD, would regularly create daily lists containing 15-20 tasks, then feel defeated when she inevitably completed only 4-5 of those tasks.
 We worked together to implement a "Rule of 3" for her daily lists: identifying just three priority tasks that would make the day successful, plus a few optional "bonus" items if her time and energy permitted her to do more.
 This approach dramatically increased both Sarah's task completion rate and also her sense of accomplishment.